A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Problem Solution

-Once the~\ac{MILP} problem is solved , multirotor motion primitives~\cite[eq.~(2)]{Silano2021RAL} are used to retrieve a dynamically feasible trajectory for each~\ac{UAV}, connecting target regions and refilling stations in its optimal assignment.
-The full description on how to compute these trajectories can be found in~\cite{MuellerTRO2015} and is not given here for the sake of brevity.
-In short, these motion primitives are computed fixing rest-to-rest motion between regions, i.e., zero velocity and acceleration in such regions, and imposing the minimum feasible time that allows the fulfillment of the desired maximum values of velocity $\bar{v}^{(j)}$ and acceleration $\bar{a}^{(j)}$ along the~\ac{UAV}'s motion.
-Installation time intervals $t_\mathrm{ins}$ and refilling time intervals $t_\mathrm{rs}$ with the~\acp{UAV} stopped in the corresponding regions are also considered for the trajectories.
+After solving the~\ac{MILP} problem, the optimal assignment of target regions and refilling stations for each~\ac{UAV} is obtained.
+To generate dynamically feasible trajectories, we employ multi-rotor motion primitives~\cite{Silano2021RAL}, as said in the Preliminaries (Section~\ref{sec:preliminaries}).
+The detailed computation of these trajectories is provided in~\cite{MuellerTRO2015} and is not presented here for brevity.
+In summary, the motion primitives are computed by assuming rest-to-rest motion between regions, where the~\ac{UAV} has zero velocity and acceleration.
+The minimum feasible time required to satisfy the desired maximum values of velocity ${^d}\bar{v}^{(j)}$ and acceleration ${^d}\bar{a}^{(j)}$ along the~\ac{UAV}'s trajectory is imposed.
+The trajectories also account for the installation time intervals $T_\mathrm{ins}$ and refilling time intervals $T_\mathrm{rs}$ during which the~\acp{UAV} remain stationary at the corresponding regions.